-Properties listed on in the Lawrence Register of Historic Places are protected by Chapter 22 of the Code of the City of Lawrence.
-The City Code requires the review of projects for their affect on the listed property or its environs.
-(Environs for Lawrence Register of Historic Places are 250 feet).
+Properties listed in the Lawrence Register of Historic Places are protected by Chapter 22 of the Code of the City of Lawrence.
 The City's historic preservation ordinance and the state historic preservation statutes require projects within a certain distance of the listed property be reviewed for possible effects on the listed property.
 Structures or sites located within 250 feet of a property listed on the Lawrence Register of Historic Places are considered to be within the environs of the listed property and are subject to review under Chapter 22.
 Structures or sites located within 500 feet of a property listed on the Register of Historic Kansas Places or the National Register of Historic Places are considered to be within the environs of the listed property and subject to state law review.
 The review of changes to historic properties and their environs is conducted by the Lawrence Historic Resources Commission (HRC).
 See Map 2-4 and Map 2-5.

-The Kansas State Preservation Statute Kansas Historic Preservation Act (KSA-75-2715-75-2726), under the State of Kansas has adopted the Kansas Historic Preservation Act.
-This requires the State Historic Preservation Officer (SHPO) be given the opportunity to comment on proposed projects affecting historic properties or districts.
+The Kansas Historic Preservation Act (KSA-75-2715-75-2726), under the State of Kansas requires the State Historic Preservation Officer (SHPO) be given the opportunity to comment on proposed projects affecting historic properties or districts.
 Currently, the city of Lawrence has entered into an agreement with the State Historic Preservation Officer for the HRC to conduct reviews required by this statute in Lawrence.
 This provides for the protection of properties listed on the Register of Historic Kansas Places and the National Register of Historic Places.
 This statute also provides for the review of projects located in the "environs" (notification boundary identified as 500 feet) of the listed properties.